thehunmonkgroup/multi-entity-debugger/README.md

 `Right Arrow` / `Tab` will switch to the next entity, `Left Arrow` / `Shift+Tab` will switch to the previous entity.

 Number keys `1-9` can be used to navigate directly to an entity in the list.

+### Message format

+Required fields:

+ * `name`: The machine name of the entity
+ * `label`: A human-readable label for the entity

+Optional fields:

+ * `timestamp`: Timestamp of the message -- if not supplied, defaults to time the message was received by the debugger
+ * Any other key/value pairs

+All fields besides `id`/`name`/`label` will be displayed in the `Messages` output section for that entity.

 ### Add messages for an entity